shilu143/SoftwareEngineeringProject/documentation/Low-Level-Design-Document.md

 <img src=""></img>

-Depicting Flow of both Search and Booking Module

 - **Posts Module** - This Module will be used for the new and existing posts, and the comments on those posts.

 <img src=""></img>